ExpenseIn uses a powerful CSV building tool that can be easily customised so data exported from ExpenseIn can be imported directly into Sage 50.

 Navigate to Departments in Admin.

-If you are recording Departments in Sage 50, you should use the same tracking name for these in ExpenseIn.
+If you are recording Departments in Sage 50, you should add the Department number as the Department Reference in ExpenseIn.

 Map your Projects